What causes excessive stomach acid and how to get rid of it

 • Lack of sleep: This can also increase acid production in some individuals

 In most cases, symptoms of excess stomach acid can be attributed to diet.
 It can be helpful for people to keep a food journal, which enables them to pinpoint what food or foods are bothersome.
-Once certain culprits are identified, it is simply a matter of eliminating those foods from the diet to find relief.
+Once certain culprits are identified, eliminating those foods from the diet is simply a matter of finding relief.

 The symptoms of excessive stomach acid vary from person-to-person, but the following list outlines the most common symptoms: